Use this page to enable or disable specific smart keys and to define which actions you want to be invoked automatically.

 |Reformat block on typing "}"||If this check box is selected, then, on typing the closing curly brace, the enclosed code block is reformatted automatically, if the formatting of this code block does not match the selected code style.|

-For example, If the check box is selected, the action Move Caret to Next Word in Different "CamelHumps" mode moves the caret to the end of word; if the check box is not selected, then the caret moves to the next CamelHump.
+For example, If Use 'CamelHumps' words is enabled, the action Move Caret to Next Word in Different "CamelHumps" mode moves the caret to the end of word regardless of uppercase characters in this word; if Use 'CamelHumps' words is disabled, then the caret moves to the next CamelHump within this word.

-These actions have no default keyboard shortcuts, and are not included in the menus.
-Thus, they can be invoked by pressing Ctrl+Shift+A:
+These actions have no default keyboard shortcuts, and are not included in the menus but you can invoke them from Go to Action (Ctrl+Shift+A):

 You can bind them with the shortcuts of your choice as described in the section Configuring Keyboard Shortcuts.